jiang18/mph/minque.md

 The SNP heritability value for initializing MINQUE iterations.
 An accurate value may improve convergence.
 The default is 0.5.

 ```--num_iterations 20```
 Max number of MINQUE iterations.
-The default it 20.
+The default is 20.

 ```--tol 0.01```
 Tolerance.
 MINQUE iterations stop when logLL has a change smaller than that.
-The default it 0.01.
+The default is 0.01.

 ```--num_random_vectors 100```
 Number of random vectors.
 The default (100) is usually sufficient.